Rania-Mzid/P2VRT/README.md

 ### Location of the files to be downloaded and generated

-- the "transTo_Consistensy", "transTo_ChosenToolName" and "transTo_Posix" files will be found in a folder named "trans_models" under his/her new project folder.
+- The "transTo_Consistensy", "transTo_ChosenToolName" and "transTo_Posix" files will be found in a folder named "trans_models" under his/her new project folder.
-- the "verif_Consistensy", "analysis_Model" and "Posix_Code" files will be found in a folder named "src_gen" under his/her new project folder.
+- The "verif_Consistensy", "analysis_Model" and "Posix_Code" files will be found in a folder named "src_gen" under his/her new project folder.